MySong7NLPer/AI-Conference-Acceptance-Rate/README.md

-# AI-Conference-Acceptance-Rate

-Statistics of acceptance rate for the main AI conferences
+# Statistics of acceptance rate for the main AI conferences
 =====

 ![](conference_trends.png)